Floydlang/floyd/docs/floyd_systems_ref.md

 }
 ```

+|Part		| Details
+|:---	|:---
-**my\_gui\_state_t**: this is a struct that holds the mutable memory of this process and any component instances needed by the container.
+|**my\_gui\_state_t**		| this is a struct that holds the mutable memory of this process and any component instances needed by the container.

-**my\_gui()**: this function is specified in the software-system/"containers"/"my_iphone_app"/"clocks".
+|**my\_gui()**				| this function is specified in the software-system/"containers"/"my_iphone_app"/"clocks".
 The message is always a json_value.
 You can decide how encode the message into that.

-**my\_gui__init()**: this is the init function -- it has the same name with "__init" at the end.
+|**my\_gui__init()**		| this is the init function -- it has the same name with "__init" at the end.
 It has no arguments and returns the initial state of the process.

 In the init function you instantiate all components (aka libraries) you need to use in this container.

-**No code in the container can access any other libraries or API:s but those specified here.**
+**No code run inside the container (or any of the components it uses) can access any other libraries or API:s - only those specified here.**

 [//]: # (??? add names socket as destinations for send())

-### Context feature
+### FUNCTION CONTEXT

+TODO 1.0

+Every function has access to a small set of basic infrastructure functions.
+A built-in context is automatically passed as argument to every function implicitly.
+It has features like logging, memory and error handling.

+A function can replace protocol implementations when calling a child function at any position in the callstack.
+This is a way to add new infrastructure without introducing global variables.
+Example: a top-level function can add a special pool-feature and a low-level function can pick it up.

 ```
-func a(): b("hello")
+func void a(){ b("hello") }
-func b(string message): context.trace(message)
+func void b(string message){ context.trace(message)} // Uses the trace function in the context to trace to the console.
+The context is passed from function a() to function b() as an invisible argument.
 ```

 [//]: # (???)

-Contexts don't need to be an actual argument passed between all functions.
+Internals: Contexts don't need to be an actual argument passed between all functions.
 It is mostly static.
-It can sit on separate stack - only push/pop when changed.
+Or it can sit on separate stack - only push/pop when changed.
 Or be a parameter in the interpreter.
 Go all the way to Lua environment?

-Function context: All functions have access to small set of basic infrastructure.
-A built-in context is automatically passed as argument to every function implicitly.
-It has features like logging, memory and error handling (like Quark).
-A function can add more protocols to it or replace protocol implementations when calling a child function, at any position in the callstack (??? or just at top level?).
-This is a way to add new infrastructure without introducing globals.
-Top-level function can add a special pool-feature and a low-level function can pick it up.

-Protocol member functions can be tagged "impure" which allows it to be implemented so it saves or uses state, modifies the world.
-There is no way to do these things in the implementation of pure protocol function memembers.